 If however you believe the failure of a programme was due to feedback of a quality which didn’t meet the criteria set out in the guide to assessment, this would be a complaint.

-If you are unhappy with the University’s response to either a complaint or an appeal, you may be able to escalate the issue to the Office of the Independent Adjudicator (OIA) for review.
+If you are dissatisfied with the University’s response to either a complaint or an appeal, you may be able to escalate the issue to the Office of the Independent Adjudicator (OIA) for review.
 To do this you need to have exhausted the University’s own procedures and have a “Completion of Procedures” letter.
-You can find out more about the OIA on their website.
+Find out more about the Office of the Independent Adjudicator (OIA).